Kol Tzedek

 conversions & affirmations

-You do not have to be Jewish to be in community at Kol Tzedek, but if you are drawn to being Jewish or affirming a reconnection with Judaism we are excited to offer support, guidance, and affirmation.
-KT's spiritual leaders are available to accompany anyone interested in exploring their Jewish identity.
+We welcome you if you are questioning, seeking, or devoted on your spiritual path.
+You do not have to be Jewish to be in community or attend events or services at Kol Tzedek.
+If you are drawn to being Jewish or affirming a reconnection with Judaism, we are excited to offer support, guidance, and affirmation.
+The first step to becoming Jewish is getting involved in Jewish community and attending events and services.
 For people interested in converting to Judaism we use a rubric called "Embracing Judaism with Kol Tzedek".
+We typically offer an Intro to Judaism class every other year.
+The next class will be offered in the Fall of 2024.

 gender transitions & name changes